Modernist architecture Casa Batllo.

 The neighbourhood surrounding Casa Batlló is stunning sight within itself.
-There are many apartments located nearby, where this remarkable masterpeice can be accessed easily from.
+Besides, there are many apartments nearby, where you can easy to access this remarkable masterpeice.
 The exceptional design of the building and its refined succession of artistic details captivates numerous passers-by on the Passeig de Gràcia.
 This sight is indefinetely a must-see when visitin Barcelona.

-Whilst viewing the building, it is clear to see this refined architecture designed by Gaudi is a remarkable monument, portraying his boldest works, which showcase the splendour of the age and a display of innovation.
-Gaudi’s work can only be identifiable as Modernisme or Art Nouveau in the broadest sense.
+While viewing the building, it is clear to see this refined architecture designed by Gaudi.
+The building is a remarkable monument, portraying his boldest works, which showcase the splendour of the age and a display of innovation.
+In addition, Gaudi’s work can only be identifiable as Modernisme or Art Nouveau in the broadest sense.
 It is currently one of the most widely visited tourist attractions in Barcelona, and one of the best loved by visitors.

-The building is also known as the ‘House of Bones’ by the local people in Barcelona, as it has a skeletal organic quality about it.
-This can boldly be seen throughout the exterior of the building, where the balconies are shaped like masks which project a skull-like image and the pillars supporting them look distinctively like bones.
-Typical of Gaudí, straight lines are avoided whenever possible.
+The building is also well-known as the ‘House of Bones’ by the local people in Barcelona.
+Because it has a skeletal organic quality about it.
+This can boldly be seen throughout the exterior of the building where the balconies are shaped like masks which project a skull-like image.
+Furthermore, the pillars supporting them look distinctively like bones.
+The house has Gaudi Typical designed becasue it avoides straight lines whenever possible.
 The first floor features irregularly sculpted oval windows.

-Some history on Casa Batlló: The building was designed by Gaudí, as an upmarket home for Josep Batlló, who was a wealthy aristocrat textile industrialist.
-Señor Batlló lived in the lower two floors of the building with his family and the upper floors were rented out as apartments.
+Some history on Casa Batlló: Gaudí designed yhe building, as an upmarket home for Josep Batlló, who was a wealthy aristocrat textile industrialist.
+On the other hand, Señor Batlló lived in the lower two floors of the building with his family and had the upper floors renting out as apartments.

 The Cultural Visit is an enchanted journey which can be experienced through the tour that lasts for approximately one hour.
 It passes through the Noble Floor, the Roof Terrace with its mythical Chimneys (where you will see the famous backbone of the dragon slain by Sant Jordi, or Saint George), and the fabulous building well (once the communal stairwell).
 The tour finishes with the splendid entrance hall and the main staircase.
-Tickets can be bought here.
+You can buy the tickets in here.